MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Instructions/Labs/Lab03[PL-600]_RPA.md

 17. Hold the **Ctrl** key down and **Left-Click** on the ID field with the mouse
 18. Click **Done**
-19. Drag the **Get details of a UI element in Window** action to the end of the steps in the canvas, and select the Invoice ID UI element
+19. Drag the **Get details of the UI element in window** action to the end of the steps in the canvas, and select the Invoice ID UI element

 ![Get details of UI element](../media/pad-edit-step-11.png)